philipturner/metal-benchmarks/README.md

 | 3 | 88 simds/core | FFMA | 1.35 | 1.04 |
 | 4 | 88 simds/core | FFMA | 1.02 | 1.02 |

-_ILP stands for instruction-level parallelism.
-It is the number of operations you could theoretically execute in parallel, on a superscalar processor._

 </details>

-The next graphs show scalar instructions per cycle in the entire compute unit.
-This relates to the reciprocal of amortized cycles/instruction.
+The graphs below depict scalar instructions per cycle across the entire compute unit.
+This metric relates to the reciprocal of amortized cycles/instruction (throughput).
 FADD, FMUL, FFMA, and IADD have the same latency/throughput characteristics.
 As long as FFMA is performed as `(x * y) + y`, it will only have two register dependencies.
 In this situation only, it behaves similarly to `FADD`.

 | ![Instructions per cycle (ILP = 1)](./Documentation/Instructions_Cycle_ILP_1.png) | ![Instructions per cycle (ILP = 2)](./Documentation/Instructions_Cycle_ILP_2.png) |
 | - | - |